 You won't have to disclose your prior misdemeanor or felony on applications, during job interviews, or when applying for a home or a loan.

 Who Is Eligible for Expungement?

-In California, expungement is available to those who have been charged with misdemeanors or felonies and have completed probation.
+In California, expungement is available to those charged with misdemeanors or felonies who have completed probation.

 Can I Own a Gun With an Expunged Felony in California?

 In California, you cannot own a gun with an expunged felony.
 You must wait for 10 years to restore your gun rights even if you have your conviction sealed or expunged.
 The way to get this lifted is to have a court order from a judge.
 A judge can only grant this court order if you are currently an employee of the state of California and your job requires you to own or possess a firearm.
 Both state and federal prevent you from owning a firearm if your offense was a felony conviction.

 Since many offenses in California can be reduced to a misdemeanor, they are known as "wobblers," If your offense was a wobbler turned into a misdemeanor, you can have your firearm rights restored.
 A misdemeanor conviction for domestic violence can prevent you from owning a firearm.
 The Lautenberg Amendment says that anyone convicted of a crime that meets the federal definition of misdemeanor domestic violence has a lifetime probation from owning a firearm.

 No, misdemeanors are not automatically expunged in California.
 If you have been convicted of a misdemeanor, you must file a petition with the court to have the conviction expunged from your record.
 As mentioned earlier, the expungement process typically requires you to complete your sentence and any probationary period, and then file the appropriate paperwork with the court.